fg-research/website/blog/general/posts/electricity-forecasting-chronos.rst

 The tokenized time series is then used as input into a large language model (LLM).
 Chronos was pre-trained using the T5 model, but it supports any other LLM architecture.
-Training is performed by minimizing the cross-entropy loss between the actual and predicted next token, as it is standard for LLMs.
+During training, Chronos minimizes the cross-entropy loss between the actual and predicted next token, as it is standard for LLMs.

-At inference time, Chronos takes as input a series of tokens (a context window) and returns a random sample from the predicted distribution of the next token.
-The predicted tokens are then converted back to the original scale by inverting the quantization and scaling transformations.
+At inference time, Chronos takes as input a sequence of tokens (a context window) and returns a random sample from the predicted distribution of the next token.
+The generated tokens are then converted back to time series values by inverting the quantization and scaling transformations.

+In this post, we demonstrate how to use Chronos for one-step-ahead forecasting.
+We will use the US average electricity price monthly time series from November 1978 to July 2024, which we will download from the FRED database, and generate one-month-ahead forecasts from August 2014 to July 2024.
+We will use expanding context windows, that is on each month we will provide Chronos all the data up to the month, and generate the forecast for the next month.

+We will compare Chronos' one-shot forecasts to the rolling forecasts of a SARIMA model which is re-trained on each month using the same expanding windows that were provided to Chronos as context.
+We will find that the Chronos model and the SARIMA model have comparable performance.

 ******************************************
 Code